EduRomoGO/hacker-news/README.md

 For the rest of the items in HN (Ask, Show and Job Stories) could be done something similar.

 I have done just a basic implementation without testing, error management, etc.

+Var naming for state is a bit bad and should be improved.